Feeding Your Baby

 6. How much time do I want to put into food preparation?

 Is making my own baby food worth it?
 You'll be interested to know that the longer you wait to introduce solid foods, the more your baby can handle "real" food instead of purees.
 That means you minimize the need for baby foods.
 But even a little food grinder will help you convert the family dinner into a baby-friendly puree if your six month old is grabbing for your spoon.
-There may be no reason to buy much baby food in jars.
+There may be no reason to buy much prepared "baby food."

 7. What are my goals for my baby's eating?